coderefinery/documentation/_episodes/04-sphinx.md

 What if a README file and in-code documentation is not enough?
 What if you want a more extensive documentation because you expect more users or collaborators?

-A popular and nice solution is to use `Sphinx` together with `ReadtheDocs`
+A very popular and nice solution is to use `Sphinx` together with `ReadtheDocs`:
 - `Sphinx` let's you create nicely-formatted HTML pages out of simple markdown files.
+It is language-independent.
 - `ReadtheDocs` easily connects to your github page and automatically deploys your Sphinx documentation for free!

 The aim of this episode is to give you a glimpse of what you can accomplish with `Sphinx` + `ReadtheDocs`.